advance100/doc_webpack/loaders.md

 ### raw loader

-By default the resource file is threaded as `utf-8` string and passed as String to the loader.
+By default the resource file is treated as `utf-8` string and passed as String to the loader.
 By setting `raw` to `true` the loader is passed the raw Buffer.

 Every loader is allowed to deliver its result as String or as Buffer.
 The compiler converts them between loaders.